College Ave Student Loans Completes $161 Million Securitization

 In a remarkable achievement for the next-generation student loan provider, College Ave Student Loans recently completed its first student loan securitization.
 The bond issue, underwritten by Barclays, was very popular with investors.

-This successful loan securitization program makes College Ave and other alternative lenders an ever-growing threat to margins and loan originations for traditional competition, banks and other lenders, in student lending.
+This successful loan securitization program makes College Ave and other alternative lenders an ever-growing threat to margins and loan originations for traditional competition, meaning banks and other lenders, in private student lending.
 New firms such as College Ave are nimble and innovative with their use of mobile apps, streamlined technology, and repayment flexibility.

 College Ave CEO Joe DePaulo was very pleased with the success of the bond issue and the strong ratings from the leading issuers.
 He commented, “The successful first securitization and ratings from DBRS and S&P further confirm the outstanding quality of our assets and portfolio.”
 Additionally, in a statement from the company’s headquarters in Wilmington, DE, College Ave confirmed their intention to offer an asset-backed bond on an annual basis going forward.